-- Next, carefully refit the 2 inner parts into the piston housing:

-- The small solenoid piston spring, and

-- The solenoid piston itself.
+- Next, carefully refit the 2 inner parts into the piston housing: - o Fit the small solenoid piston spring inside the piston, and next - o Fit the solenoid piston with spring into the housing, spring first.

 - Use an 11 mm wrench to nip up the piston housing (avoid using force!).